Post-training data for frontier models and agentic systems

 When a frontier model looks at the world, it sees with perfect clarity.
-It perceives every detail with fidelity and describes the scene with striking linguistic fluency.
+It perceives every detail with fidelity and describes the scene with linguistic fluency.
+Ask the same model to act inside that world.
+To navigate an interface, simulate the next scene, or manipulate something real.
+And the illusion of understanding collapses.

-Language alone is an incomplete compression of reality.
+But language alone is an incomplete compression of reality.
 Text cannot teach a model the truth of gravity, the load-bearing capacity of a structural joint, or the kinetic friction of a human grasp.
-Interaction in the real world is governed by a quiet, uncompromising logic: the Syntax of Sight.
+Images and videos fare no better.
+Pixels capture the surface of the world but not the underlying truth of why things are the way they are and how they interact.

 If we want models to act reliably in physical and digital spaces, we must train them on this syntax.
-At Verket we are building the data infrastructure that supplies it, from the governed grids of digital interfaces to the unstructured physics of the real world.
+At Verket we are building the data infrastructure that supplies it, from the governed grids of digital environments to the unstructured physics of the real world.

 Before an autonomous agent can use heavy machinery or build a city on Mars, it must first be able to operate a computer.
 The Graphical User Interface is the ideal training ground for spatial reasoning: a strictly governed, 2D micro-world with clear rules of visual hierarchy, whitespace, and focal progression.